yaredow/nextjs-starter-template/README.md

 # nextjs-starter-template

-A robust and flexible Next.js starter template with TypeScript, Jest, Cypress, Auth.js, Prisma ORM, and more.
+A robust and flexible Next.js starter template with TypeScript, tRPC, Jest, Cypress, Better-auth.js, Drizzle ORM, and more.
 This template provides everything you need to kickstart your modern web development projects with best practices and industry-standard tools.

 ## Features

+This template is built using the following technologies:

+- **Core Technologies:**

+  - **Next.js**: Powerful React framework with server-side rendering and more.
-- **TypeScript**: Strongly-typed language for better code quality and developer experience.
+  - **TypeScript**: Strongly-typed language for enhanced code quality and maintainability.

-- **Next.js**: Powerful React framework with server-side rendering.
+- **UI & Styling:**

+  - **Tailwind CSS**: Utility-first CSS framework for rapid UI development.
+  - **Shadcn UI**: Beautifully designed and accessible UI components.

+- **Backend & Data:**

+  - **tRPC**: End-to-end typesafe APIs made easy with React and TypeScript.
+  - **Drizzle**: TypeScript ORM that's lightweight, performant, and type-safe.
+  - **Stripe**: Powerful and flexible tools for internet commerce and online payments.

+- **Authentication & Security:**

+  - **Better-auth**: Modern authentication solution for Next.js applications with enhanced security.

+- **Testing:**

   - **Jest**: Comprehensive unit and integration testing setup.
   - **Cypress**: End-to-end testing for simulating real user interactions.

-- **Auth.js**: Secure and easy-to-use authentication.
-- **Prisma ORM**: Advanced ORM for seamless database management and querying.
-- **Tailwind CSS**: Utility-first CSS framework for rapid UI development.
+- **Other Features:**
   - **ESLint and Prettier**: Ensuring code quality and consistency.
   - **Husky and Lint-Staged**: Pre-commit hooks to automate tests and linting.
   - **dotenv**: Easy management of environment variables.
   - **next-seo** and **next-sitemap**: SEO and sitemap management for better search engine visibility.

 ## Getting Started